inglanzini/VoyTextAnalyzer-010-014/README.md

 List of Supplementary data

-(1)	Reference Voynich transcription actually used in this work: “RF1a-n-x7 without question marks.txt” (2)	Excel dumps of LOOP-Lay grammar, which include the division of each word type in chunks, the chunks dictionary with Huffmann codes and additional data not used in this study but used for generating the pseudo-Voynich asemic text: “Grammar LOOP-Lay 5R.xlsx”.
+(1)	Reference Voynich transcription actually used in this work: “RF1a-n-x7 without question marks.txt” (2)	Excel dumps of LOOP-Lay grammar, which include the division of each word type in chunks, the chunks dictionary with Huffmann codes and additional data not used in this study but used for generating pseudo-Voynich asemic texts: “Grammar LOOP-Lay 5R.xlsx”.
 For reference, the same data are provided for the two trvial grammars: “Grammar CSET 10R.xlsx” and “Grammar WSET 1R.xlsx”.
 (3)	An example of an asemically generated pseudo-Voynich: “Pseudo-Voynich asemic seed 0.txt”.
 (4)	The .exe of VoyTextAnalyzer 010 014: “VoyTextAnalyzer.exe”.
 (5)	“VoyTextAnalyzer 010 014 User Manual and Software Notes.pdf”